Things to do in Kisumu: 72 Hours in Sunny Kisumu

 - Hike to the top of Abindu Caves

-- Visit the Equator Point and conduct the Corolis Effect experiment (water appears to move clockwise to the North and anti-clockwise to the South)
+- Visit the Equator Point and conduct the Coriolis Effect experiment (water appears to move clockwise to the North and anti-clockwise to the South)

 The highlights of my trip were holding animals and all the dancing.
 For a chance to do the same and more, pay the lakeside city a visit.